inityun/CN-VScode-Docs/md/扩展/范例-hello-world.md

 vscode.window.showInformationMessage('Selected characters: ' + text.length);
 ```

 > **Tip:** Once you make changes to the extension source code, you need to restart the Extension Development instance of VS Code.
-You can do that by using `kbstyle(Ctrl+R)` (Mac: `kbstyle(Cmd+R)`) in the second instance or by clicking the Restart button at the top of your primary VS Code instance.
+You can do that by using `Ctrl+R` (Mac: `Cmd+R`) in the second instance or by clicking the Restart button at the top of your primary VS Code instance.

 ![Running the modified extension](images/example-hello-world/selection-length.png)